csaea/sandbox/README.md

 1. Right click the **Binder** badge above and launch your JupyterLab workspace in a new tab or window.
 2. Wait!
 3. After it launches, then you can navigate this repo as if it were your own.
 4. Dive into the content with the class, or at your own pace.
 Just remember it will disappear if you stop using it!
+5. If you need to install any libraries, use pip.
+Ex: ```pip install pandas```

 NOTE: It can take 1 to 10 minutes to load, so while you wait -- check out one of these links: